dcoeurjo/displayPTS/README.md

 You can visualize the point set using:

 ```
-./diplayPTS  -i data.pts --vectorCols 5
+./diplayPTS  -i data.pts --vectorCols 5 10
 ```
-Each scalar column will be considered as a `ScalarQuantity` in polyscope. `--vectorCols 5` means that columns 5 6 and 7 will define a vector quantity.
+Each scalar column will be considered as a `ScalarQuantity` in polyscope. `--vectorCols 5` means that columns (5,6,7) and (10,11,12) will define  vector quantities attached to samples.

-Note that  you can display several pointsets:
+Note that  you can process several pointsets to compare them:
 ```
-./diplayPTS  -i data1.pts data2.pts --vectorCols 5
+./diplayPTS  -i data1.pts data2.pts --vectorCols 5 10
 ```

 (`./displayPTS -h` for the parameters)